CFAJ

-CFAJ (1220 kHz) is a commercial AM radio station in St. Catharines, Ontario, Canada.
-It is owned by Radio Dhun and it broadcasts a Classic Hits radio format.
+CFAJ (1220 AM) is a commercial radio station in St. Catharines, Ontario, Canada.
+It is owned by Radio Dhun and it broadcasts a classic hits radio format.

 CFAJ broadcasts with 10,000 watts using a directional antenna with a nine-tower array to prevent co-channel interference with WHKW Cleveland, as well as 1230 WECK in Cheektowaga, forty miles to the east.
 CFAJ can be heard as far north as parts of cottage country and west beyond Guelph.
 The transmitter is off Turner Road in Thorold, near the Welland Canal.

 The 1220 frequency was previously assigned to CHSC which had its license revoked in 2010.

 History

 2012: Rejected application for 1220

 On July 10, 2012, 8045313 Canada Inc. (a numbered company unrelated to Pellpropco Inc.) applied for a new radio station which would broadcast a music format that would consist of a mix of past, present and emerging artists.
-If it had been approved, the new station would have operated at 1220 kHz (AM), the former frequency used by CHSC until its shutdown in late 2010.
+If it had been approved, the new station would have operated at 1220 kHz, the former frequency used by CHSC until its shutdown in late 2010.

 The application was denied by the CRTC on January 30, 2013.
 The 1220 frequency remained silent during this time.